xebialabs/xl-kube-workshop/README.md

 ### Optional

-- Java 17 - keytool (only if you plan to use the generation of the keystore inside the xl-cli kube) # todo
+- Java 17 - keytool (only if you plan to use the generation of the keystore inside the xl-cli kube)
 - [helm](https://helm.sh/docs/intro/install/) - if you would like to get additional info
 - [k9s](https://k9scli.io/topics/install/) - Kubernetes CLI To Manage Your Clusters In Style